 The first strategy is to ask if there are additional funds available for a larger down payment to get the loan to the conforming loan limit.
 That’s the easiest way to get a conforming rate.
 Just don’t borrow as much.
 Yet the borrowers may not have or want to put their funds down as equity.

-A second lien at 5.0% on a $50,000 note is $268.00 per month.
-Add those two together and the total is $2,782, about $55.00 per month lower than the jumbo fixed on $560,000.
-Further, the 15 year loan can be paid off at any time getting rid of the second lien payment at any time.
+A second lien at 5.0% on a $91,750 note is $492.00 per month.
+Add those two together and the total is $2,953, about $289.00 per month lower than the standalone single jumbo option.
+Further, the 15-year loan can be paid off at any time getting rid of the second lien payment at any time.
 Or, borrowers could select a home equity line of credit, or a HELOC to be used as a revolving credit line over and over again.

 Note: the number above is just principal and interest, do not include taxes and homeowner insurance.